Bus + Entrepreneur = Buspreneur!

 Yes, all buses have a reasonable amount of power plugs.

 Most buses will be equipped with toilets.
-We’re on a tight schedule but if you really need it let your conductor know and they can probably fit in a stop at a rest station in there too!
+We’re on a tight schedule but if you really need to do a #2, let your conductor know and they can probably fit in a stop at a rest station in there too!

 Your conductors will be prepared with a survival kit including dramamine (motion sickness medicine) and water.
 This isn’t our first rodeo so we know a few methods to help folks who are feeling queasy.
 If you are feeling motion sick let your conductor know and they’ll help out!
 If you’re really nervous about getting car sick maybe look into picking up a Sea-Band Wristband.